skooter500/OOP-2017-2018/README.md

 ![Sketch](images/p24.png)

-If you look at the code you will discover this code:
+If you look at the code in the method tuneFinder1 in Main.java you will discover this code:

 ```Java
 String[] a = {"MAIN"};